 In college, I became friends and eventually was in a relationship with Mandy Qualls.
 Mandy really opened up my musical world, introducing me to Joni Mitchell, Billie Holiday, Bjork, Patty Griffin, Miles Davis – some of the bands and artists that really shaped my early musical development.

-These days Jazz is definitely one of my favorite genres – but it’s so varied!
+These days Jazz is still definitely one of my favorite genres – it’s so varied!
 I love Modern Psychedelia, Indie Electronic Pop, all the stuff I play on my Friday show.
+I love listening to Isabel on KMHD.

 I still love bluegrass, Big Bands, choral music, opera, symphony, some rock, some country, some hip hop – I really just love MUSIC.